Hope of Israel Ministries (Ecclesia of YEHOVAH):

 For example, the first letter of the Hebrew alphabet is aleph [a].
 As the first letter of the alphabet, aleph represents YEHOVAH God Himself, the Creator and King of the Universe.
 It stands for YEHOVAH's eternal and omnipotent nature -- His Godhood.
 And as the first letter of the alphabet, it has a numerical value of one .
 In other words, this truth points out that the true God is "One God" -- not a multitude of deities and gods, such as the pagans believed.

-The prophet Isaiah quotes this One True God, "Is there a God beside me? yea, there is no[other] God, I know not any" (Isa.
-44:8).
-This God states, "I am the LORD, and there is none else, there is no God beside me: I girded thee, though thou hast not known me" (Isa.
-45:5), and also declares: "...there is no God else beside me; a just God and a Saviour; there is none beside me" (Isa.
-45:21).
+The prophet Isaiah quotes this One True God, "Is there a God beside me? yea, there is no[other] God, I know not any" (Isaiah 44:8).
+This God states, "I am the LORD, and there is none else, there is no God beside me: I girded thee, though thou hast not known me" (Isaiah 45:5), and also declares: "...there is no God else beside me; a just God and a Saviour; there is none beside me" (Isaiah 45:21).

 This awesome truth is verified by the New Testament as well.
 Yeshua the Messiah, in praying before his crucifixion, prayed to the Father thus: "Father, the hour is come; glorify thy Son, that thy Son also may glorify thee...And this is life eternal, that they might know thee the ONLY TRUE GOD, and Jesus Christ, whom thou hast sent" (John 17:1-3).

-The apostle Paul also made this quite clear, when he wrote, "But to us there is but ONE GOD, THE FATHER, of whom are all things, and we in him; and ONE Lord Jesus Christ, by whom are all things, and we by him" (I Cor.
-8:6).
+The apostle Paul also made this quite clear, when he wrote, "But to us there is but ONE GOD, THE FATHER, of whom are all things, and we in him; and ONE lord Jesus Christ, by whom are all things, and we by him" (I Corinthians 8:6).